 MISRA C++[36]: 5-0-1, 5-2-6, 7-2-1, and 16-3-1

-CERT C guidelines[37]: MSC15-C
+CERT C Secure Coding Standard [37]: MSC15-C

 Mechanism of failure

 A developer uses a construct in a context where its behaviour is unspecified and presumes that the obtained behaviour will be consistently reproduced by the translator.
 Consistent behaviour depends on the translator always selecting this expected behaviour; the equally valid choice of a different behaviour is a frequent source of program failure.